 She is a member and chair for evaluation teams for the Southern Association of Independent Schools (SAIS), and has served on the board of the SAIS Accreditation Committee from 2008-2012 as well as a former faculty member of the new teacher institute for SAIS.
 She is a member of the Southern Headmasters’ Association and she serves on the board of the Spoleto Study Abroad Program.

-Dana Green currently manages the marketing for Brasfield & Gorrie’s Raleigh office, where she is responsible for commercial division pursuits.
+Dana Green currently manages the marketing for Brasfield & Gorrie’s Carolinas region, where she is responsible for healthcare and commercial pursuits.

 Jon has over 24 years of experience in public accounting.
 He has extensive experience in individual and business income taxation as well as business valuation and litigation support services.